amirhosseinh73/super-mario/ReadMe.md

 ## Demo

-You can play the game online at (wait for link)
+You can play the game online at [Link to the demo](https://super-mario-game-amirhoseinh73.netlify.app/).

 ## Technologies Used